 With alternate sites coming to an end, MLB Pipeline is recapping the development highlights for the prospects involved for each organization.

-Top position prospect: Ryan Vilade, OF (No. 4 on Top 30)
+Top position prospect: Rafael Marchan, C (No. 7 on Top 30)

 2020 Draft picks

-The Rockies didn’t send any draftees to the alternate site, but all six are participating in the organization’s instructional league program in Arizona.
+The Phillies didn’t send any of their selections to Allentown, but all four, headlined by first-rounder Mick Abel, are participating in instructional league play in Clearwater, Fla., now.